rainbowbreeze/ai_for_community_events/README.md

 The prompt works also with published, but unlisted, YouTube videos.
 <br/>

-If **only audio is available**, it's possible to use [Vertex AI Studio Multimodal](https://cloud.google.com/vertex-ai/generative-ai/docs/multimodal/overview), select the "_Gemini 1.5 Pro" model_, upload the audio file and prompt:
+If **only audio is available**, it's possible to use [Vertex AI Studio Multimodal](https://cloud.google.com/vertex-ai/generative-ai/docs/multimodal/overview), select the "_Gemini 1.5 Pro"_ model, upload the audio file and prompt:
 ```
 Summarize in 4 bullet points
 ```